- Know the benefits of cardiovascular exercise.

 It is important to find the best form of exercise for each individual.

-Modes of exercise can include activities like walking, running, using a treadmill, stair-climbing, swimming, cycling, jump rope, rowing, and more.
+Modes of exercise can include activities like walking, running, using a treadmill, stair-climbing, swimming, cycling, jumping rope, rowing, and more.

 This form of training combines endurance, resistance, high-intensity interval, and aerobic training.